Estimate Time5 min

 c.
 The distributing Roth IRA owner is disabled under the applicable IRS definition.

 2. No required minimum distributions.
-Unlike a traditional IRA, a Roth IRA does not require annual required minimum distributions (RMDs) after the owner reaches age 73.1 That means that the Roth IRA may, in certain situations, be used as an estate planning tool, because the assets may potentially be passed on income tax-free to beneficiaries.
+Roth assets do not require annual required minimum distributions (RMDs) after the owner reaches age 73.
+That means that the Roth IRA may, in certain situations, be used as an estate planning tool, because the assets may potentially be passed on income tax-free to beneficiaries.
+(Note: Earnings may still be taxable as income if the applicable 5-year aging rule has not been satisfied.
+Inherited Roth assets may be subject to RMDs.)

 These may be attractive attributes, but before you make the decision to convert, consider the following questions.